Part 1 - Calculate global mean temperature

 monthly

-For most of the exercises here we use the schema of
+For most of the exercises here we use the scheme of

 Calculate annual means using